ssslllsss/light-godwoken/docs/how-to-withdraw-from-godwoken.md

 </details>

-The `status` field could be `pending` or `committed`, indicating the different status of the withdrawal.
+Depending on the status of the withdrawal, the `status` field can be `pending` or `committed`.

-Then a cell containing the assets is created on layer 1, to list all withdrawal cells requested by a layer 2 account, let's name it `AliceL2`, we can make a query using `@ckb-lumos/ckb-indexer` like this:
+Now a cell containing the assets is created on Layer 1.
+To list all withdrawal cells requested by a Layer 2 account, we can make a query using `@ckb-lumos/ckb-indexer`.

+Let's name the account as `AliceL2`, then the query is as follows:

 ```ts
 const getWithdrawalCellSearchParams = function (AliceL2: string) {